Asthma Treatment and Monitoring

 SABAs Method of Action

 Short-acting beta-agonists (SABAs) have a rapid onset as broncho-dilating medications.
-SABAs, especially albuterol in emergent situations, are used often to quickly relax bronchial smooth muscle from the trachea to the bronchioles through action on the β2-receptors.
+SABAs, especially albuterol in emergent situations, are often used to quickly relax bronchial smooth muscle from the trachea to the bronchioles through action on the β2-receptors.

 SABAs Side Effects